 Property and Trading Allowances

-From April 2017 two extra allowances will be brought in whereby any earnings from minor property or trading activity or services will not be taxed if it is less than £1,000.
+From April 2017 two extra allowances were brought in whereby any earnings from minor property or trading activity or services will not be taxed if it is less than £1,000.

 Examples of the kind of activity are eBay sales and renting out a driveway.